hossainamzad/JavaScript_Gladiator/README.md

     * Club beats Trident
     * If the two gladiators have the same weapon, they are both eliminated.

+(If you're having a rough time thinking through this, just think about rock paper scissors...)

 ```js
 const max = new Gladiator('Maximus','Trident');
 const titus = new Gladiator('Titus','Spear');